v-kiniv/noritake-gud-drm/README.md

 - GPU accelerated rendering

-*The following installation instructions is intended for Raspberry Pi 4.*
+*The following installation instructions is intended for Raspberry Pi 4 and Raspbian OS 32 and 64 bit.*

 ### Get Driver Source
 ```bash